Fine Dining in Wroclaw

 Is fine dining in Wroclaw worth it?

 Absolutely.
 Prices are significantly lower than Western Europe for comparable quality.
-A Bib Gourmand tasting menu at Nawa or SFera costs a fraction of what you'd pay in London or Paris.
+A tasting menu with wine pairing at IDA (149 PLN/person) or dinner at BABA costs a fraction of what you'd pay in London or Paris.

 Which restaurant should I choose?